Kuinox/Kuinox.CSharpScript/README.md

 ## .csproj configuration
 This is where this C# scripting tool do things differently.
 You can put your own csproj configuration at the top of the file to override the projects defaults.
-It allow you to import nuget package for example, or configure the project how you want.
+It allow you to import nuget package for example, or configure the project, you can do whatever you want!

 ```csharp
 <Project>